Please Note: Study Extended for Five Dogs

 Dogs with suspected early OSA based on breed, clinical signs and radiographs

-Dogs that are not candidates for amputation (either because they are too big or have concurrent orthopedic problems such as hip dysplasia)
+- Dogs that are not candidates for amputation (either because they are too big or owners do not wish to pursue amputation)

-Dogs that have not received prior treatment for OSA
+- Dogs that have not received prior treatment for OSA (other than pain medications)

-1. Physical examinations at each study visit (all visits are at the University of Pennsylvania School of Veterinary Medicine).
+Physical examinations at each study visit (all visits take place at the University of Pennsylvania School of Veterinary Medicine).

-4. Blood tests, urinalysis and immune evaluation at enrollment and at each vaccination.
+- Blood tests and immune evaluation at enrollment and at each vaccination.